andreasfelix/master-thesis/content/b2_theory.md

 The particle trajectory within non linear elements can be obtained by integrating @eq:eom-7 numerically.
 This method was for example used to created the plots in @sec:chromaticity.

+...
+But it is rather computational expensive and only allos for a numerical investigation.
+It would be desireable to habe an analytical formalism.
+Courant and Synder [@courantsnyder] developed an analytical formalism for the linearized equations of motion which is covered in the next section.

+## Linear Beam Dynamics {#sec:linear-beam-dynamics}

+As the linear order of beam optics was thourghly described in my Bachelor's Thesis [@andreas_ba], this section skips all derivations and provides only a summary of the most important results.

+### Linearized Equations of Motion

+- how to get linearized eom
+- linear eom are matrices
+- hard ede modell and

+X = R * X

+transfer matrizen in den Anhang

 ### Betatron oscillation